-Table 1 also reveals diverse employees are under-represented in publicly traded U.S. companies relative to their proportion in the broader population.
-For instance, the 41.7% female and 29.8% non-white employees are substantially lower than the 2016-2020 Census estimates of 50.5% and 40.7% for working-aged individuals.9 All other statistics are in line with the expectation that our sample broadly reflects the Compustat-CRSP universe.
+2016-2020 Census estimates of 50.5% and 40.7%, respectively, for working-aged individuals.
+All other statistics are in line with the expectation that our sample broadly reflects the Compustat-CRSP universe.

-We match underlying diversity for a calendar year to the DEI discussion in documents released in that calendar year because it best aligns diversity with DEI discussion.10 In Panels B and C of Table 1, we present pairwise correlations of our DEI-disclosure and diversity measures, respectively.
+We match underlying diversity for a calendar year to the DEI discussion in documents released in that calendar year because this timing best aligns diversity with DEI discussion.
+In Panels B and C of Table 1, we present pairwise correlations of our DEI-disclosure and diversity measures, respectively.
 Both tables highlight that, although all variables are positively correlated, substantial variation exists within the DEI count and diversity measures.
 This result suggests each measure captures a different aspect of externally communicated and realized DEI commitments.

 Figure 1 plots the trend in the average (black line) and standard deviation (white bar) of firm-level diversity (left panel) and DEI words (right panel) over our sample period.
-The left panel shows only a modest increase in firms' average diversity, but there is substantial within-year variation in firms' diversity.
-The right panel examines the DEI word count in the financial documents.11 This plot shows a substantial increase in the average amount of DEI discussion over our sample period.
-This five-fold increase is far greater than the increase in average diversity and likely reflects firms' responses to recent increased attention to DEI
+The left panel shows only a modest increase in firms' average diversity, but within-year variation in firms' diversity is substantial.
+The right panel examines the DEI word count in the financial documents.
+This plot shows a substantial increase in the average amount of DEI discussion over our sample period.
+This five-fold increase is far greater than the increase in average diversity and likely reflects firms' responses to recent increased attention to DEI matters by shareholders and stakeholders.
+Like the underlying diversity in the left panel, we also observe substantial variation in the DEI discussion.
+Although some of this variation may reflect the variation in the underlying diversity, it may also reflect that other factors, such as opportunistic DEI disclosures, may also be at play.